 As a large-footprint and resource-intensive industry, the extractive industry is one of IUCN’s priorities for business engagement.
 Engaging with the extractive industry is also central to IUCN’s work to promote a green economy and sustainable development.

 ICMM is a valuable partner for IUCN’s efforts to influence the industry.
 Not only does ICMM have a mandate to advance sustainable development, but it represents the world’s leading companies in the mining and metals industry.
-Furthermore, the organization has a policy of engaging with a diverse group of stakeholders for its sustainable development work.
+Furthermore, the organisation has a policy of engaging with a diverse group of stakeholders for its sustainable development work.